Finland93/GemHunter/README.md

 - **Tints the chart background** by regime: green (bullish), red (bearish), gray (neutral).
 - **Marks regime flips** on the chart with ▲ *Bull* / ▼ *Bear* triangles so reversals are easy to spot.
+- **Draws support & resistance zones** from confirmed swing pivots, merges nearby ones, and labels each with a touch count — so you see which levels actually matter.
 - **Shows three compact tables**: higher-timeframe vs chart status + live ADX, average up/down trend durations, and the current regime with its bar count.
 - **Filters noise** with EMA-separation (ATR), slow-EMA slope, RSI hysteresis, MACD-histogram strength, a debounce, and a minimum hold time — all tunable.
 - **Confirms against a higher timeframe** without repainting (values update only when the HTF bar closes).